 Speaking of patterns, now it’s time to put your (or some other parent’s) emotional warmth and responsive parenting in perspective.
 For this, you can use the next 4 pointers or indicators (adaptation based on Bentovim, et al, 2009).

 In order not to burden the blog post and (your precious mind) with more information, I’ve pointed out only positives and issues to make it easier for you.
+Let’s see what are the signs of emotional warmth and responsiveness and what are some issues you need to deal with to become emotionally warm and responsive.

 1. HOW MUCH CONSISTENCY YOU SHOW IN YOUR RESPONSIVENESS AS A RESULT OF RECOGNIZING THE CHILD’S EMOTIONS